 What would happen if Mt.
 Rainier erupted?

-A potential eruption of Mount Rainier could have significant impacts on surrounding areas including lahars, ashfall, property damage, economic impact, and release of volcanic gases that could affect air quality.
+A potential eruption of Mount Rainier could significantly impact surrounding areas, including lahars, ashfall, property damage, economic impact, and the release of volcanic gases that could affect air quality.

 However, the likelihood of a catastrophic eruption in the near future is low, and the United States Geological Survey monitors the volcano closely to provide early warning of any potential hazards.